SanShiv1312/SanShiv1312/README.md

 ## Status 🤞

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning DataScience
 - 👯 I’m looking to collaborate with Open source projects
 - 🤔 I’m looking for help with JAVA
 - 💬 Ask me about WEB DEVELOPMENT